foreversd/forever/README.md

     -e  ERRFILE      Logs stderr from child script to ERRFILE -p  PATH         Base path for all forever related files (pid files, etc.)
-    -c  COMMAND      COMMAND to execute (defaults to node) -a, --append     Append logs
+    -c  COMMAND      COMMAND to execute (defaults to node) --killSignal SIG Signal to use in stop action (default to SIGKILL) -a, --append     Append logs
     -f, --fifo       Stream logs to stdout
     -n, --number     Number of log lines to print